Postcolonial Studies MA

 Global Indigeneity (30 credits) explores how Indigenous writers situate themselves and their communities in relation to a globalized world, and how they intervene in debates about some of the most pressing contemporary issues: resource extraction and environmental health, tourism and development, genetic research and ‘biopiracy’.
 The module takes a comparative approach to Indigenous cultural production, looking at texts from or set in Australia, New Zealand, North America, Canada, the Pacific and Central and South America, and considering the common concerns and challenges facing Indigenous peoples as well as thinking about conflicts, practices and representations in culturally specific terms.

-Planetary Aesthetics: Mimesis, Animism and Modernity (30 credits) explores literature and film which ask us to identify across racial and species borders and thereby begin to imagine forms of planetary community.
+Planetary Aesthetics: Animism, Mimesis and Indigeneity (30 credits) explores literature and film which ask us to identify across racial and species borders and thereby begin to imagine forms of planetary community.
 Focusing in particular on Africa before branching out to consider other Indigenous traditions, we will consider renewed interest across the humanities in cultures once denigrated as animist.
 How can we learn from such cultures how to reanimate our relation to the world without reinscribing colonial divisions between magical beliefs and scientific knowledge?

 Learning and teaching

-Modules on this course will mostly be taught in a seminar format, workshop-style, in order to promote student-centred learning and collaborative work.
-This is in keeping with the course’s broader aims to provide a historical and theoretical grounding for research in the field, which will then give you the opportunity to put this conceptual apparatus into practice in your own work.
+Modules on this course will mostly be taught in student-centred seminar groups, within which there are plenty of opportunities for small-group work, collaborative class presentations, plenary discussions, and mini-lectures.
+This is in keeping with the programme’s broader aims to provide a historical and theoretical grounding for research in the field.
+This approach will then give you the opportunity to put this conceptual apparatus into practice in your own work, and especially when it comes to your self-designed research project, for which you’ll receive specialist one-to-one supervision.

 Assessment

-The main assessment component of most modules on the course will be a final essay based on individual, text-based research work.
+The main assessment component of most modules on the course will be essay discussing your own text-based research work.
 ‘Text’ includes film, music and other forms of cultural production as well as literature, and you will have the choice to work on your own particular area(s) of interest.
 Modules will also usually require a shorter, formative piece of some kind, allowing you to explore concepts and ideas that will then be further developed in the final essay.

-Group presentations will be encouraged for all those willing to give them, but will remain unassessed.
+This may include group presentations for tutor and peer feedback.
 Interdisciplinary work may also be encouraged in some modules, in line with the overall aims and objectives of the course.
 All assessments are designed to be fair and inclusive and to provide you with the opportunity, where appropriate, to draw on your own experience.
 You will be invited to think about key concepts and ideas in the field, to bring together evidence from a variety of sources, and to evaluate and contribute to contemporary debates.

 Applying